dumux/dumux/examples/1ptracer/README.md

     timeLoop->setPeriodicCheckPoint(tEnd/10.0);
 ```
 #### The time loop
-We start the time loop and calculate a new time step as long as tEnd is not reached.
-In every single time step the problem is assembled and solved.
+We start the time loop and calculate a new time step as long as `tEnd` is not reached.
+In every single time step, the problem is assembled and solved.
 ```cpp
     timeLoop->start(); do
     {